JakeSteam/blog-programming/_posts/2017-06-05-selectively-playing-tracks-whilst-game-is-active-open.md

 MusicHelper.getInstance(this).playIfPossible(R.raw.village_consort);
 ```

-As mentioned before, `playIfPossible()` checks if the track isn’t currently playing, then starts the service if necessary.
+As mentioned before, `playIfPossible()` checks if the track isn't currently playing, then starts the service if necessary.
 This is done in a new thread to avoid UI stutters.
-Note that the project used as an example allows the user to mute music at any time, including before settings have been setup, hence playing if it is intro music, and checking the user’s preference.
+Note that the project used as an example allows the user to mute music at any time, including before settings have been setup, hence playing if it is intro music, and checking the user's preference.
 This is of course optional.

 ```
 public void playIfPossible(final int trackToPlay) {